 and Northern Europe.
 Their tails are thin and free of wool and

 do not need docked.
-These breeds tend to be very prolific.
+They tend to be prolific.
 Examples

 of these breeds include Finn Sheep, Romanov, East Friesian, Shetland,